-Bar and Bat Mitzvah celebrations at Temple Beth Hillel are built on study in our religious school and several months of intensive work with Cantor Shana Leon.
-B’nai Mitzvah students learn to lead a Shabbat service and chant Torah and Haftara with the appropriate blessings.
+Bar and Bat Mitzvah celebrations at Temple Beth Hillel are built on study in our religious school and several months of intensive work.
+B’nai Mitzvah students learn to lead a Shabbat service and chant Torah and haftarah with the appropriate blessings.

 In a program unique to Temple Beth Hillel, students choose their own Torah selection from within the week’s parasha.
 They and their family first read the entire portion in translation together; then they find a part that is especially meaningful to them.